 Things to Take Care of while Changing Jobs in Dubai

 1. The Labour Ban

-– A six months long ban is imposed on employees who have agreed to the two-year contract with their employer, but terminates it within the first six months itself.
+– A six months long ban is imposed on employees who have agreed to the two-year contract with their employer but terminates it within the first six months itself.

 – A 1-year ban is imposed on the request of an employer when an employee leaves or resigns from his/her job before the completion of the limited period agreed between them and mentioned in the signed contract.

-Taking care of such basic things will ensure that your Dubai employment visa and work permit are not cancelled and you are able to build your career and get better jobs in Dubai without any problems.
+Taking care of such basic things will ensure that your Dubai employment visa and work permit are not canceled and you are able to build your career and get better jobs in Dubai without any problems.

 2. Non-Competition Clause

-According to this clause, the employee does not have the permit to join a competitor when switching jobs in Dubai.
+According to this clause, the employee does not have the permission to join a competitor when switching jobs in Dubai.
 This clause does not imply if the employer fails to fulfill the conditions of the contract.
 The non-competition clause does not apply to anyone who is below 21 years of age.
 In addition, the clause is only applicable to limited job categories.
 Purpose of this clause is to safeguard an employer’s lawful interest and not to prevent the movement of workers.

 Also Read – An Expat Guide to Work in Dubai

 The exceptional cases are some cases where you are eligible to get a work permit prior to the two-year obligation.